Frequently Asked Questions

 Our recommendations are based on our experience, the latest clinical research and what is best for your pet.
 We all have pets of our own and really understand what a huge part they play in your life.
 As a team we have a wide range of experience and we work with you to keep your pet as fit and healthy as we can for the whole of its life.

-Often the speed of reaching a correct diagnosis is essential to the well-being of your pet and we have extensive in-house diagnostics including laboratory and imaging facilities.
+Often the speed of reaching a correct diagnosis is essential to the well-being of your pet and we have extensive in-house diagnostics including laboratory and imagining facilities.

 We have 15 minutes appointment slots (or longer) to ensure that your pet gets the best care and attention and gives us the best possible opportunity to identify what is wrong.
 This allows us to give you our full attention whilst keeping our prices competitive compared to those that give less time.